dimafeng/typescript-react-mobx-template/README.md

-# Ready-to-use template of TypeScript application.
+# Ready-to-use template for a TypeScript application.

 ![typescript-template](typescript-template.gif)

-This is clean example of TypeScript application that uses:
+This is an example of TypeScript application that uses:

 * TypeScript
 * React.js